AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/pLD3TlD.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-You should be met with the following screen from here right click "mydomain.com" Go to New, go down and click "Orginizational Unit"
+You should see the following screen.
+From here, right-click on 'mydomain.com,' go to New, then select Organizational Unit.
 </p>
 <br />